Version2beta/talks/how_to_hire_a_software_engineer/how_to_hire_a_software_engineer.md

 We like pair programming and we want to do more of it.
 We want new hires to expect that, and to participate in making it happen.
 Some of these skills are aspirational for some of our teams, but we're getting better and part of how we're doing that is by hiring people who bring good habits with them.

+[ slide

-[slide: The community interview, interviewers and hiring managers.]
+The community interview, interviewers and hiring managers.

+]

 Our final interview of the day helps us see how the candidate interacts with the tech community both inside and outside of the office.

 How capable is the candidate at receiving help from the community?
 Does the candidate make use of static resources like tech blogs and community documentation as well as dynamic resources like IRC, Twitter, meetups, and conferences?
 When he or she describes getting help from someone in the community, do they talk more about the resources, or the people?
 How valuable is the candidate to the community?
 Is he or she just a consumer, or also a leader?

+[ slide

-[slide: The community interview for the win!
-Know your community.]
+The community interview for the win!
+Know your community.

+]

 None of us got where we are without the help of others, and most of us rely on other people more or less constantly, because we're constantly growing and learning.